 Owen Hill Road - College Grove

-This matter has been deferred until the October meeting of the Williamson County Planning Commission.
+This matter has been deferred until the November meeting of the Williamson County Planning Commission.
 A WIN AGAINST DEVELOPMENT.
 The residents of that area off Arno Road are in a battle with the developer.
 They want to put 74 homes on 374.9 along with a Non-Traditional Wastewater System right next to a historical African American Church and grave yard.
-The developer has been ordered to the Thermal Penetrating test to check for unmarked graves.
+The developer has been ordered to do a Thermal Penetrating test to check for unmarked graves.
 This will be coming up again before the Williamson County Planning Board.
 I will post information on the meeting.
 Come and help support the residents to save this sacred ground.

 The Board of Mayor and Aldermen had a Workshop Session